strawberry-graphql/strawberry-django/docs/references/types.md

 ### `QuerySet` setup

 By default, a `strawberry_django` type will get data from the default manager for its Django Model.
-You can implement a custom `get_queryset` class method to your type to do some extra processing to the default queryset, like filtering it further.
+You can implement a custom `get_queryset` classmethod to your type to do some extra processing to the default queryset, like filtering it further.

 > **Warning** This function was implemented as an instance method prior to release: [`0.5.4`](https://github.com/strawberry-graphql/strawberry-graphql-django/releases/tag/v0.5.4).
 Previously, the method signature looked like: `get_queryset(self, queryset, info):` It has since changed to a class method.